nunziatodamino/nunziatodamino.github.io/README.md

 The exhibition appears automatically on the painter page and exhibition archive.
 If no poster is available, omit both poster fields to display a text-only entry.
 When only the year is known, use a quoted year for `dates` (for example, `dates: "2021"`); use `artworks: []` when the exhibited works have not been identified.
 The list order in `artworks` controls its gallery independently of portfolio order.
 Painting detail pages link back to their exhibitions.
 Markdown below the frontmatter can contain an introduction or press links.
 Missing referenced painting or poster files stop the build.

 Keep source photos and posters under the root `exhibitions/` directory.
 Only prepared web copies under `content/` are deployed.
-[I notturni asset notes](docs/i-notturni-assets.md) and [Allucinazione collettiva asset notes](docs/allucinazione-collettiva-assets.md) record the original filenames, processing settings, and known dimensions.
+Asset notes for [I notturni](docs/i-notturni-assets.md), [Allucinazione collettiva](docs/allucinazione-collettiva-assets.md), and [Palazzo Cagnone, 2021](docs/palazzo-cagnone-2021-assets.md) record the original filenames, processing settings, and known dimensions.
 Preparing these images is a local step, with no new CI dependencies or image services.

 ## Hosting and costs